narendra632/Full_Stack_Open/README.md

 2) npm install json-server --save-dev (here json server installed as dev dependancy)
 3) also add ["server": "json-server -p3001 --watch db.json"] in package.json so that we can directly start server by running npm run server

+# To create node template
+1) npm init

+# useful commands when working in backend
+1) npm install express - to install express as dependency
+2) npm update - to update dependency
+3) npm install - install all the dependencies for a project